 From the AHAP Blog: Joint Commission and FDA target alarm fatigue

 Want to receive articles like this one in your inbox?
-Subscribe to AHAP Accreditation Connection!
+Subscribe to Accreditation Insider!

 The Joint Commission recently told The Boston Globe that it would work with the Food and Drug Administration (FDA) to make alarm fatigue a priority.